drajasekar/Energy-Consumption-Analysis/README.md

 The dataset contains information about BPS organizations, including the following key attributes:

 Sector: Represents the sector of the organization (e.g., Public Hospital, School Board).

 SubSector: Provides further classification within the sector.
 Organization: Name of the BPS organization.

 Operation: Specific operation or facility within the organization.

 Address, City, Postal Code: Location details of the organization.

 Energy Usage: Information about electricity, natural gas, fuel oil, propane, coal, wood, district heating, and district cooling consumption.

 GHG Emissions: Greenhouse gas emissions in kilograms.

 Data Preparation and Cleansing

 To ensure the data is suitable for analysis, follow these steps:

 Handling Missing Values: Identify and handle missing values in the dataset.

 Standardizing Units: Ensure consistency in units for energy usage and GHG emissions.

 Deriving Relevant Features: Create new features that may enhance analysis.

 Segmentation: Segment the data by relevant factors like sector, organization type, and facility size.

 Exploratory Data Analysis (EDA) - Tableau
-Import Data:

-Connect to the cleaned dataset in Tableau.
-Initial Exploration:

 Correlation Analysis: